jedi-academy/learn-2420/data/labs/lab07.md

 #Seminar #7 - Managing Networking
-ACIT3620 - BCIT - Fall 2017
+ACIT3620 - BCIT - Winter 2018

 ##Overview

 We're going to stick with more of a "by the book" approach for this seminar.
+I had planned a workshop/lab on a "watchdog" monitoring package, but they get over-complicated too rapidly for our purposes.

-The "lesson" corresponds to section 11.1.
+The "lesson" corresponds to section 11.1, namely networking concepts.

 We want to work through the balance of the chapter, culminating in the "lab" found in section 11.11, with notes below.